What is UAW 2865?

 One of our Union’s primary functions is to enforce the contract, which means representing Academic Student Employees in a dispute resolution process that ends with a neutral third party decision.
 UAW 2865 files grievances—formal notices to the University that the contract has been violated—when workers have been underpaid, harassed, discriminated against, etc.

 The overwhelming majority of grievances filed about workload concerns are successful, and they can be filed through an expedited process to ensure a speedy resolution.

 If you have a concern about contract violations at your workplace, you should contact a union representative to make sure you preserve your rights in the situation.

-Dues provide the financial resources that give our union access to legal advice, experienced staff, office supplies, and other materials necessary to remain a strong collective advocate for student-worker rights.
+Dues provide the financial resources that give UAW 2865 access to legal advice, experienced staff, office supplies, and other materials necessary to remain a strong collective advocate for student-worker rights.

 The remaining share of dues goes to the UAW International Union, which provides us with expertise and support regarding negotiations, contract enforcement, legal matters, health and safety, insurance benefits, political action, and many other issues.

-How can I get involved?
 There are many ways!
 Our union holds monthly membership meetings on each campus.
-Statewide committees related to issues like climate change, housing justice, and sexual harassment also exist.
+Statewide committees related to issues like climate change, housing justice, and sexual harassment.
 Finally, many campuses also host regular organizing committee meetings to help build the union.
 Contact your local campus elected officers to find out more.